Arcturus: In popular culture

-In Ancient Rome, the star's celestial activity was supposed to portend tempestuous weather, and a personification of the star acts as narrator of the prologue to Plautus's comedy Rudens (circa 211 BC).
+In Ancient Rome, the star's celestial activity was supposed to portend tempestuous weather, and a personification of the star acts as narrator of the prologue to Plautus's comedy Rudens (c.
+211 BC).

 The Kāraṇḍavyūha Sūtra, compiled at the end of the 4th century or beginning of the 5th century, names one of Avalokiteśvaras meditative absorptions as "The face of Arcturus".

-One of the possible etymologies offered for the name "Arthur" assumes that it is derived from "Arcturus" and that the late 5th to early 6th-century figure on whom the myth of King Arthur is based was originally named for the star.
+One of the possible etymologies offered for the name "Arthur" assumes that it is derived from "Arcturus" and that the late-5th- to early-6th-century figure on whom the myth of King Arthur is based was originally named for the star.

 In the Middle Ages, Arcturus was considered a Behenian fixed star and attributed to the stone jasper and the plantain herb.
 Cornelius Agrippa listed its kabbalistic sign under the alternate name Alchameth.

 Arcturus's light was employed in the mechanism used to open the 1933 Chicago World's Fair.
 The star was chosen as it was thought that light from Arcturus had started its journey at about the time of the previous Chicago World's Fair in 1893 (at 36.7 light-years away, the light actually started in 1896).

 At the height of the American Civil War, President Abraham Lincoln observed Arcturus through a 9.6-inch refractor telescope when he visited the Naval Observatory in Washington, D.C., in August 1863.

 Scottish author David Lindsay's 1920 science-fiction novel A Voyage to Arcturus takes place on the fictional planet Tormance, orbiting the star of Arcturus.
 In the novel Arcturus is portrayed as a double star, consisting of the two fictional stars Branchspell and Alppain.
-The novel later influenced C.S.
-Lewis' Space Trilogy (1938-1945).

 In the 2016 film Passengers, the starship Avalon along with the main characters perform a slingshot maneuver around Arcturus on their journey to a distant solar system.

+The star is also mentioned in the 2024 song "Arcturus Beaming" by The Crane Wives.